JoburgDataPlatformUserGroup/FabricPreCon/2 - Ingesting Data.md

 # Ingest data

 Data ingestion is the process moving data into the data repository so that it can be worked on.
-While Shortcuts make it possible to connect to data that already exists elsewhere, it is often a requirement that we first create a local copy of the data.
-In this module we look at how to create such ingestion processes using eiter data pipelines or Dataflows Gen2
+While Shortcuts make it possible to connect to data that already exists elsewhere it is often a requirement that we first create a local copy of the data.
+In this module we look at how to create such ingestion processes using eiter data pipelines or dataflows gen 2

 ## Dataflow Gen2